krobelus/rate-experiments/README.md

 2.3 Proof Checking
 ------------------

+We say that some tool *verifies* some property of an artifact when that artifact has this property according to the semantics encoded in the tool.
+This is not to be confused with formal verification; for our checkers we have no proof that the implementation corresponds to any formal specification.

 The naïve way to verify that a proof is correct consists of performing each instruction in the proof from the first to the last one, while checking each lemma.